 Signals and Junctions

 Luas trams interact with other trams, public, commercial and private vehicles on the roads, cyclists on the roads and pedestrians.
-The Luas Driver and signalling system control these interactions and ensure the safe movement of trams around the network.
+The Luas driver and signalling system control these interactions and ensure the safe movement of trams around the network.

 Line Signalling